 - 1. What do you say when you meet a person with a disability?
 How about "Hello?" - 2.
 Because each person has gifts and abilities, ask a person with a disability to usher, to read, etc. - 3.
 Speak directly to the person with a disability or difference, not only to the family member, companion, interpreter, or canine companion. - 4.
 Ask the person with the disability if you can help.
 Respect any refusal. - 5.
 Be sensitive to where a person wishes to receive Holy Communion modify according to needs. - 6.
 A warm smile and friendly conversation are very welcoming. - 7.
 Feel comfortable using words like see, walk, and listen with persons with disabilities. - 8.
 Use people-first language such as "people with disabilities" NOT "the disabled." - 9.
-Offer large-print prayer books, bulletins, or assistive listening devices.
+Offer large-print prayer books, bulletins, or assistive listening devices. - 10.
+Use the accessibility logo.
+Include the words "All Are Welcome."

-ALL ARE
+ALL ARE WELCOME